Hirvoja Farm

 Discarding sourdough starter

-To feed the sourdough starter, it is necessary to remove approximately ⅔ of the starter.
-Without discarding, a starter would grow exponentially since water and flour are added to a starter in a 1:1:1 ratio.
 For example, if there are 100g of starter in the jar, you add 100g of flour and 100g of water.
 Now the jar contains 300g of starter.
 If you don’t discard before the next feeding, you will need to add 300g of water and 300g of flour.
 After two feedings, you would end up with 900g of starter from the initial 100g.
-However, by discarding ⅔ of a starter each time, exponential growth is prevented.
-Occasionally, there may be a need for a larger amount of starter for baking.
-In such cases, increasing the starter significantly can be achieved by feeding it multiple times.
+By discarding ⅔ of a starter each time, exponential growth is prevented.

 Feeding sourdough starter

 To activate the starter, it needs to be “fed.”
 This means removing (generally) ⅔ of the starter and adding back an equal amount of water and flour (hence the 1:1:1 ratio).
 The bacteria living in the starter crave fresh flour and water as their food source.
 After feeding, the strong and vigorous starter will double (sometimes even triple) in size within at least 4 hours.
-You can even feed the starter in a 1:5:5 ratio, for example, if the starter has become very weak.
-In this case, it’s good to give it “more food.”
-A starter begins to weaken after about 12 hours, and after that, we no longer refer to it as active.

 Hooch